Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Preliminaries

 The complement of a shadow can be arbitrarily small if we make the radius sufficiently large.
-This geometric observation \cite[Lemme 6.3]{Co} is also used in the proof of the shadow lemma.
-For later purpose, we extend it slightly and provide a proof.
-Here, $\diam_a$ stands for the diameter with respect to the visual metric $d_a$.
+This geometric observation \cite[Lemme 6.3]{Co} is also used in the proof of the shadow lemma below.
+For later purposes, we extend it slightly and provide a proof.
+Here, $\diam_a$ denotes the diameter with respect to the visual metric $d_a$.

-\begin{proposition} For every $\varepsilon>0$, there is a constant $r(\varepsilon)>0$ such that if $r \geq r(\varepsilon)$ then
+\begin{proposition} For every $\varepsilon>0$, there is a constant $r(\varepsilon)>0$ such that if $r \geq r(\varepsilon)$, then

 for every $\omega \in \overline X$. \end{proposition}